TadavomnisT/Free_Books-Documents/An_introduction_to_computer_cryptography_EN/An_introduction_to_computer_cryptography_EN.md

 Data is a precious thing and will last longer than the systems themselves. - Tim Berners Lee

-Now that was the definition of Cryptography\!
+And that was a simple definition of Cryptography\!